TheOddler/aplai/report/report.md

 CHR consists of multiple head atoms, followed by guarded rules.

 CHR is available in different languages, such as Java, Haskell and C.
-However, we will use the recommended Prolog implementation (SWI-prolog), which also means the SWI-Prolog editor and several prolog libraries become available.
+However, we will use the recommended Prolog implementation (SWI-Prolog), which also means the SWI-Prolog editor and several Prolog libraries become available.
 CHR is free to download and has some online tutorials.
 Unfortunately, most of them refer to exactly the same examples.